ponylang/pony-tutorial/CONTRIBUTING.md

 # Contributing to the Pony tutorial

 Hi there!
 Thanks for your interest in contributing to the Pony Tutorial.
-The book is being developed in Markdown and built using [Hugo](https://gohugo.io/) and [Netlify](https://www.netlify.com/).
+The book is being developed in Markdown and built using [MkDocs](https://www.mkdocs.org/) and [Netlify](https://www.netlify.com/).
 We welcome external contributors.
 In fact, we encourage them.

-Please note, that by submitting any content to the Pony Tutorial book you are agreeing that it can be licensed under our [license](LICENSE.md).
+Please note, that by submitting any content to the Pony Tutorial you are agreeing that it can be licensed under our [license](LICENSE.md).
 Furthermore, you are testifying that you own the copyright to the submitted content and indemnify Pony Tutorial from any copyright claim that might result from your not being the authorized copyright holder.

-## How the tutorial is organized

-The tutorial is organized into folders, which become sections in the rendered book.
-Each folder contains a number of files, which each become a page within the section.
-New sections should be added by creating a new folder with an `index.md` file that has a level-one Markdown header (_i.e._, a line starting with `#`) and an introductory paragraph or two for the section.
-This introduction should describe the contents of the entire section.

-The ordering of the tutorial as well as the Table of Contents is handled by the `SUMMARY.md` file.
-This file is a list of links to each section, with sub-lists for pages within each section.
-If you add a new section or page, don't forget to link to them in the `SUMMARY.md` file or they won't appear in the final book.

 ## How to format chapters